conradakunga/Blog/_posts/2021-06-10-the-cost-of-adding-features-to-software.md

 ---
 layout: post
-title: The Cost Of Adding Features To Sofware
+title: The Cost Of Adding Features To Software
 date: 2021-06-10 09:20:56 +0300
 categories:
     - The Business Of Software